bgachara/bgachara.github.io/posts/databases.md

   - Log buffers
   - Dictionary caches.

-- DBMS can almost always manage memory better than the OS.
-- Leverage semantics about the query plan to make better decisions.
+- DBMS can almost always manage memory better than the OS as it can leverage semantics about the query plan to make better decisions.

+### Disk I/O Scheduling

 - OS/HW tries to maximize disk bandwidth by reordering and batching I/O requests, but they do not know which I/O requests are more important.
-- The dbms maintain internal queue to track page read/write requests from entire system.
-- It computes priorities based on several factors;
+- The DBMS maintain internal queue to track page read/write requests from entire system computing priorities based on several factors:
   - Sequential vs Random I/O.
   - Critical path task vs Background Task.
   - Table vs Index vs Log vs Ephemeral Data.
   - Transaction information.
   - User-based SLAs

 ## Hash Tables

-- How to support the DBMS execution engine to read/write data from pages.
+- Data structures that support the DBMS execution engine to read/write data from pages, hash tables and trees.
-- Data structures:
-  - Hash Tables
-  - Trees

-- Use cases:
+- DBMS uses various data structures for many different parts of the system internals.
-  - Internal Meta-data
+  - Internal Meta-data (data that keeps track of the information about the database and system state)
-  - Core data storage
+  - Core data storage (data structures are used as the base storage for tuples in the database)
-  - Temporary data structures
+  - Temporary data structures (ephemeral ds built by DBMS to speed up execution)
-  - Table Indexes.
+  - Table Indices (auxilliary ds used to easily find tuples)

 - Design decisions
   - Data Organisation
     - How we layout data structure in memory/pages and what information to store to support efficient access.
   - Concurrency
-    - how to enable multiple threads to access the data structure at the same time without causing problems.
+    - How to enable multiple threads to access the data structure at the same time without causing problems.

-- Hash Table
-  - implements an unordered associative array that maps keys to values.
-  - uses a hash function to compute an offset into this array for a given key, from which the desired value can be found.
-  - space complexity o(n), Time complexity: average O(1), worst O(n)
+- A hash table implements an unordered associative array abstract data type that maps keys to values.
+It uses a hash function to compute an offset into this array for a given key, from which the desired value can be found.
+It has space complexity O(n), Time complexity: average O(1), worst O(n).

-- Static Hash Table:
-  - allocate a giant array that has one slot for every element you need to store.
-  - to find an entry, mod the key by the number of elements to find offset in the array.
-  - Assumptions:
-    - number of elements is known ahead of time and fixed.
-    - each key is unique
-    - perfect hash function

-- Design Decisions:
-  - Hash Function
+- A hash table implementation is comprised of two parts:
-    - how to map a large key space into a smaller domain
-    - trade-off between being fast vs collision rate.
+  - Hash function: It tell us how to map a large key space into a smaller domain via computing an index into an array of buckets or slots keeping in mind trade-off between fast execution and collision rate.
-  - Hashing Scheme
-    - how to handle key collisions after hashing
-    - trade-off between allocating a large hash table vs additional instructions to get/put keys.
+  - Hashing scheme: It tells us how to handle key collisions after hashing, tradeoff between allocating a large hash table to reduce collisions and having to execute additional instructions on collisions.

 - Hash Functions
-  - For any input key, return an integer representation of that key.
-  - We dont want to use a cryptograhic hash function for DBMS hash tables
-  - desire fast and low collision rates
+  - For any input key, return an integer representation of that key, with the output being deterministic.
+We dont want to use a cryptograhic hash function for DBMS hash tables because we dont want to worry about protecting contents of keys.
+Its desirable state is it being fast and low collision rates.
   - Namely:
     - CRC-64 (1975) - used in networking for error detections
     - MurmurHash (2008) - fast, general purpose hash function
     - Google CityHash (2011) - faster for shorter keys
     - *FB XXHash (2012) - creator of zstd compression
     - Google FarmHash (2014) - newer version of CityHash with better collision rates

+- Static Hash Table:
+  - A static hashing scheme is one where the size of the hash table is fixed, if the DBMS runs out of storage space in the hash table, it rebuilds a larger one from scratch which is expensive.
+  - Typically the new hash table is twice the size of the original hash table.
+Its important to avoid collisions of hashed keys to reduce the number of wasteful comparisons, typically using twice the number of slots as the number of expected elements.
+  - The following assumptions don't hold in reality:
+    - Number of elements is known ahead of time and fixed.
+    - Each key is unique
+    - Existence of perfect hash function

-- Static Hashing Schemes
+### Static Hashing Schemes

-  - Linear Probe Hashing
+- Linear Probe Hashing(open addressing)
-    - Also known as open addressing
-    - Single giant table of slots
-    - It resolve collisions by linearly searching for the next free slot in the table.
-      - To determine whether an element is present, hash to a location in the index and scan for it.
-      - Store the key in the index to know when to stop scanning.
-      - Insertions and deletions are generalizations of lookups.
+  - This is the most basic hashing scheme, typically the fastest and uses a circular buffer of array slots.
+The hash function maps keys to slots, linearly searching adjacent slots for open slots on collision.
+To determine whether an element is present, hash to a location in the index and scan for it.
+We store the key in the index to know when to stop scanning.
+Insertions and deletions are generalizations of lookups.
+Solution to deletions are use of tombstones or shifting the adjacent data after deleting an entry to fill the now empty slot.
-    - Non-unique Keys
+  - In the case of non-unique keys,
     - Separate Linked List
-        - Store values in separate storage area for each key.
-        - Value lists can overflow to multiple pages if the number of duplicates is large.
+      - We store a pointer to a separate storage area that contains a linked list of values.
+These value lists can overflow to multiple pages if the number of duplicates is large.
     - Redundant Keys
-        - Store duplicate keys entries together in  the hash table.
-        - This is what most systems do.
+      - We store duplicate keys entries together in the hash table.
+This is what most systems do.

 - Robin Hood Hashing
   - Variant of linear probe hashing that steals slots from rich keys and give them to poor keys.
   - difference from initial position and move the rest to equidistant position.

 - Cuckoo Hashing
-    - Use multiple hash tables awith different hash function seeds.
-    - Use multiple hash functions to find multiple locations in the hash table to insert records.
+  - Instead of one hash table, we use multiple hash tables a with different hash function seeds.
+Use multiple hash functions to find multiple locations in the hash table to insert records.
-    - One insert, check every table and pick anyone that has a free slot, if no table has a free slot, evict element from one of them and     re-hash it to find a new location.
-    - Look-ups and deletions are always 0(1) because only one location per hash table is checked.
+  - On insert, check every table and pick anyone that has a free slot, if no table has a free slot, evict element from one of them and re-hash it to find a new location.
+Look-ups and deletions are always 0(1) because only one location per hash table is checked, insertions however are more expensive.

 - Optimizations
   - Specialized hash table implementations based on key type and sizes, i.e maintain multiple hash tables for different string sizes for a set of keys.
   - Store metadata separate in a seprate array, packed bitmap tracks whether a slot is empty/tombstone.
   - Use table + slot versioning metadata to quickly invalidate all entries in the hash table, i.e if the table version does not match slot version then treat slot as empty.

-- *Above hash tables require the DBMS to know the number of elements it wants to store, otherwise needs to rebuild the table if it needs to grow.shrink in size*.
+- Above hash tables require the DBMS to know the number of elements it wants to store, otherwise needs to rebuild the table if it needs to grow/shrink in size.
+Dynamic hashing schemes are able to resize the hash table on demand without needing to rebuild the entire table, with the schemes used resizing in different ways that either maximize reads or writes.

-- Dynamic Hashing Schemes
+### Dynamic Hashing Schemes

 - Chained Hashing
-    - Maintain a linked list of buckets for each slot in the hash table.
-    - Resolve collisions by placing all elements with the same hash key into the same bucket.
+  - This is the most common dynamic hashing scheme.
+The DBMS maintains a linked list of buckets for each slot in the hash table.
+It resolves collisions by placing all elements with the same hash key into a linked list for that bucket.
-      - To determine whether an element is present, hash to its bucket and scan for it.
+  - To determine whether an element is present, we hash to its bucket and scan for it.
+This can be optimised by additionally storing bloom filters in the bucket pointer list, which would tell us if a key does not exist and avoid a lookup.

 - Extendible Hashing
-    - Chained-hashing approach that splits buckets incrementally instead of letting the linked list grow forever.
-    - Multiple slot locations can point to the same bucket chain.
+  - This is an improved version of chained-hashing approach that splits buckets incrementally instead of letting the linked list grow forever.
+This approach allows multiple slot locations in the hash table to point to the same bucket chain.
-    - Reshuffle bucket entries on split and increase the number of bits to examine.
-      - Data movement is localized to just the split chain.
+  - The core idea is to reshuffle bucket entries on split and increase the number of bits to examine to find entries in the hash table.
+This means data movement is localized to just the split chain wiht all other buckets left untouched.
+  - The DBMS maintains a global and local depth bit counts that determine the number bits needed to find buckets in the slot array.
+When a bucket is full, DBMS splits the bucket and reshuffle its elements.
+If the local depth of the split bucket is less than global depth, then the new bucket is just added to the existing slot array, otherwise DBMS doubles size of slot array to accomodate the new bucket and increments the global depth counter.

 - Linear Hashing
-    - The hash table maintains a pointer that tracks the next bucket to split.
+  - Instead of immediately splitting a bucket when it overflows, this scheme maintains a split pointer that tracks the next bucket to split.
+No matter whether this pointer points to the bucket that overflowed it still split with the specific overflow criterion being left to implementation i.e space utilization, average length of overflow chains.
-      - When any bucket overflows, split the bucket at the pointer location.
   - Use multiple hashes to find the right bucket for a given key.
-    - It can use different overflow criterion:
-      - Space Utilization.
-      - Average length of overflow chains.
-    - Splitting buckets based on the split pointer will eventually get to all overflowed buckets.
-      - When the pointer reaches the last slot, remove the first hash function and move pointer back to the beginning.
+Splitting buckets based on the split pointer will eventually get to all overflowed buckets.
+When the pointer reaches the last slot, remove the first hash function and move pointer back to the beginning.
-    - If the highest bucket below the split pointer is empty, the hash table could remove it and move the splinter pointer in reverse direction.
+  - If the highest bucket below the split pointer is empty, the hash table could remove it and move the splinter pointer in reverse direction, reducing hash table size.

 ## B+ Trees

+- Due to the unordered nature of hash tables, table indexes which involve queries with range scans are ideal and as such Indexes are preferred.
+A table index is a replica of a subset of a table's columns that is organized and/or sorted for efficient access using a subset of those attributes.
+DBMS ensures the contents of the table and index are always logically in sync.
 - This is a self-balancing, ordered tree data structure that keeps data sorted and allows searches, sequential access, insertions and deletions always in 0(log n).
+It is optimized for disk oriented systems that read and write large blocks of data.
 - Generalization of a binary search tree, since a node can have more than two children.
-- It is optimized for systems that read and write large blocks of data.
 - It is mostly used for table indexes.
-- A table index is a replica of a subset of a table's attributes that are organised and/or sorted for efficient access using those attributes.
-- DBMS ensure that contents of the table and the index are logically synchronized.
 - It's the DBMS job to figure out the best indexes to use to execute each query.
 - There is a trade-off regarding the number of indexes to creaeper database
   - Storage overhead